SAPL students embrace bold, entrepreneurial thinking in the built environment

 ...from undergraduate, professional graduate and research graduate students, all the way to post-professional studies.

 A vital strength of our programs comes from the interdisciplinary nature of our school.
 Through interdisciplinary courses, students learn how to work within broader intellectual, environmental, and professional contexts.
-In addition to a rigorous curriculum, enrichment pillars such as Block Courses, Study Abroad, Work-Integrated-Learning and Community Engagement opportunities broaden the educational experience.
+In addition to a rigorous curriculum, enrichment pillars such as Block Courses, Study Abroad, Work-Integrated-Learning and Community-Based Learning opportunities broaden the educational experience.

 Throughout the course of the year, SAPL and the SAPL Student Association offers student events that facilitate student networking, learning and idea-shaping.
 This includes the Design Matters Lecture Series, exhibition openings, lunch and learns, as well as student-industry events.
 Find out what's happening on campus and at our downtown lab.